tanyalama/tanyalama.github.io/index.md

 keywords: conservation, genomics, wildlife, bat, lynx, ecology, aging, longevity
 ---

-Wildlife Genomics Lab @ Smith College
+The Wildlife Genomics Lab @ Smith College
 ---
 We use genomics to study the evolutionary processes underlying population vulnerability, resilience, and response, particularly in the context of global climate change.
 Our current projects focus on how life history traits -- particularly lifespan and body size -- can shape evolutionary responses to rapid environmental change.